8 Ways to Reconnect With Your Partner

 Couples who participate in physical activity together report more satisfaction in their relationship.
-To increase this phenomenon, studies tell us that couples who take more risks to embark on new and “exciting” activities feel more “connected” to each other.
+To increase these phenomena, studies tell us that couples who take more risks to embark on new and “exciting” activities feel more “connected” to each other.
 Have conversations about a physical activity that interests you.
 Try something new together, or something you haven’t done in a while.
 Commit to it and mark it down in your calendar this week.

 7. Date night.

 Setting time aside for our partner shows them they matter.
 Schedule a date night once every 2-weeks.
-Whether you’re putting the kids to bed and having a candlelit dinner at home, going for a meal at your favorite restaurant or curling up together with Netflix, set this time in your calendar.
+Whether you’re putting the kids to bed and having a candlelit dinner at home, going for a meal at your favourite restaurant or curling up together with Netflix, set this time in your calendar.
 This is one appointment that will help fuel your connection.